Home / Guides / Window Cleaning

 MonthFocus

 JanuarySlow for residential.
-Focus on commercial accounts — storefronts, offices, restaurants need year-round service.
+Focus on commercial accounts.
+Storefronts, offices, and restaurants need year-round service.

 FebruarySlow.
 Good time to walk into businesses and pitch monthly cleaning contracts.
 Update your Google Business Profile.